Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Evaluation

-Across all three cases, the estimated motion fields at the low and mid altitudes appear highly similar at first glance.
-The most noticeable discrepancy occurs in the lower-left portion of event~(a), where the motion transitions from predominantly eastward at low altitude to a more north-easterly direction at mid-levels.
-However, closer inspection of the precipitation fields and their evolution suggests that this region is affected by ground clutter or partial radar occlusion, leading to unreliable motion estimates rather than physically meaningful vertical shear.
+Across all cases, motion fields at low and mid altitudes remain visually similar.
+The largest discrepancy appears in the lower-left region of event~(a), where motion shifts from eastward to north-eastward.
+However, this region coincides with data artifacts (e.g., ground clutter or occlusion), suggesting that the difference is not physically meaningful.

-For the remaining cases, even such localized discrepancies are not apparent, and the motion fields remain strongly aligned across altitude levels in terms of motion direction, with some small deviations in magnitude in certain areas -- again, mostly data-sparse areas like the circles directly above the ground radar stations with missing precipitation data.
-Despite deliberately selecting events that maximize the likelihood of observing vertical differences in horizontal advection, no clear case emerges in which altitude-wide motion estimation provides a substantial advantage over traditional two-dimensional motion field estimation.
+In the remaining cases, motion fields are strongly aligned in direction, with only minor magnitude differences, primarily in data-sparse regions.
+Despite explicitly selecting events with as low inter-altitude correlation as possible (for a given precipitation coverage), no clear example emerges where altitude-resolved motion provides a substantial advantage over two-dimensional estimation.

-Taken together, these findings suggest that, for the dataset we used, vertical variability in horizontal precipitation motion is generally not prominent enough to be exploited by independent altitude-wise motion field estimation.
-This observation is consistent with the strong inter-altitude correlations reported in the previous section and further explains the limited quantitative gains observed for the volumetric approach.
+These findings confirm that vertical variability in horizontal precipitation motion is generally weak in this dataset.
+This is consistent with the strong inter-altitude correlations observed earlier and explains the limited benefits in the nowcasting performance of the volumetric approach.